isanoui/todo-list/README.md

 This was a project to showcase my skills and knowledge in ReactJS and Java Spring.
 Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.

-One of the main obstacles I ran into was properly handling primary key references (TodoList Table linking to User Table) in the HTTP response object as well as state persistence on first load and refresh.
+One of the obstacles I ran into was properly handling primary key references (TodoList Table linking to User Table) in the HTTP response object as well as state persistence on first load and refresh.
 This lead me to spend a couple days researching localstorage in react hooks as well as how the Spring repository's handle data as well as its annotations for linking tables together.

 ### Note